wrist mechanics online course featured image

 What is the Ideal Lead Wrist Position at the Top of the Swing?

-There are indeed other factors that can influence this.
+Other factors can indeed influence this.
 Your grip, whether in a strong or weak position, will play into things.
-The path and your body rotation will also impact things as you swing down and through the ball.
+The path and your body rotation will also impact your swing down and through the ball.

-As mentioned previously, there are some excellent players who have a bowed lead wrist at the top, such as Jon Rahm.
+As mentioned previously, some excellent players, such as Jon Rahm, have a bowed lead wrist at the top.

 However, in terms of your ability to square the clubface, your lead wrist being flat is the simplest method and the one that most amateurs can achieve.